by Barry Newton

 Paul succinctly summarized Jesus’ demands of lifestyle transformation.
 “He died for all so that those who live should no longer live for themselves but for him who died for them and was raised” (2 Corinthians 5:15).
 Paul envisions a dedicated disciple emerging from one’s own death.

 Personalizing Jesus’ discipleship demands, Paul cried out, “I have been crucified with Christ and it is no longer I who live, but Christ lives within me” (Galatians 2:20).
 Paul had not only picked up his cross, but he had also followed the Messiah’s footsteps to death.
-The nature of Jesus’ call is crystal clear: To be a disciple, Self must die.
+The nature of Jesus’ call is crystal clear: To be a disciple, living for Self must die.

 To be sure, being crucified with Christ is not just a one-time event, but an ongoing way of life.
 Luke emphasizes this with the phrase, “take up his cross daily” (Luke 9:23).
 Nevertheless, there must be a beginning point for discipleship, a moment when for the first time I become crucified with Christ and thus become recognized by Christ as his follower.